Tottenham Hotspur news: Premier League 'intensity' will take some getting used to - Opening day hero Tanguy Ndombele | Goal.com

-Tottenham hero Ndombele: Premier League 'intensity' will take some getting used to
+Tottenham hero Ndombele says Premier League 'intensity' will take some getting used to

 Tanguy Ndombele says his first experience of Premier League football was more intense than what he was used to in his native France.